 Oxidized bitumen is obtained in the refinery by blowing hot air into the penetration bitumen.
 The bitumen obtained from this process is chemically stable and has high durability.
 It is also impermeable to water and is suitable for insulation.

-Oxidized bitumen has a lower degree of penetration and higher softening point compared to pure bitumen.
+Oxidized bitumen has a lower degree of penetration and a higher softening point compared to pure bitumen.
 Also, it is classified based on these two properties.

-Applications of oxidized bitumen include waterproofing in dam construction projects, buildings, etc. Also, it is applicable in road construction in combination with other types of bitumen.
-In other industries, especially oil, and gas, it is used to cover pipelines to prevent corrosion.
+Additionally, it is applicable in road construction when used in combination with different types of bitumen.
+In other industries, especially oil and gas, it is used to cover pipelines to prevent corrosion.

 7. Performance Grade bitumen (PG bitumen)